unisport/react-router-dom-redux/README.md

 ```

 ### Router and Switch
 Notice there is no history, only the Provider that takes your store, this is not required for react-router-dom to work, the Router component gives you access to the history object and using that you can create redirects programatically in your application.
+You also get access to the match object with holds the current URL, using that you can build dynamic sub routes where you only specify the relative path like this "${ match.url }/eating-tacos".

 ```
 import React from 'react'